A well balanced fvc scheme for 2d shallow water flows on unstructured triangular meshes: Numerical tests

 A fixed CFL = 0.9 is used and $\alpha = 2 $ if not specified in the test.
 The used computer is an Intel Core i7-8565U CPU @ 1.80GHz $\times$ 8, with 15 GB RAM.

 In order to validate our FVC scheme on unstructured meshes to simulate shallow water flows, therefore we present some test cases that are proposed by several authors to validate their model and their numerical approach.
 The accuracy is demonstrated by comparing numerical solutions produced by the FVC scheme with analytical solutions, especially in tests \ref{Accuracy}, \ref{Dambrak} and \ref{irrebed}.
 To reproduce the calculation results reported in the literature, the source term of the bed is always taken into account.
-The C-property produced by this term has also been treated in tests \ref{Cprop} and \ref{perturb}.
+The C-property produced by this term has also been treated in tests \ref{Cprop} and.
 The Coriolis effect was taken into account in test \ref{Circular} and this test’s results are in good agreement with those presented in the literature.
-The test \ref{Damburst} compares the experimental data of a dam break flow in a channel with a 90$^{\circ}$ bend.
-This experiment was carried out in the laboratory of the Civil Engineering Department of the UCLouvain University, Belgium.
-We took into account the friction source term for this last simulation.